martbetz/martbetz.github.io/_posts/2022-08-21-the-promura-project.md

 <br>

 The objective of The Promura Project is to collate as much information as possible about two very obscure and rare camera lenses: the Auto-Promura 28mm C.P.
 Hi-Lux MC and the Auto-Promura 20mm C.P.
-Hi-Lux MC.
+Hi-Lux MC.¹

+---

-If you'd like to contribute to this project, please get in touch; in particular, I'd greatly appreciate some help with the following:
+¹ If you'd like to contribute to this project, please get in touch; in particular, I'd greatly appreciate some help with the following:

 - further information about Nissin Koki Co.
 Ltd.